Look Outside: Plot

 A solitary man named Sam wakes up with a strange urge to look outside.
 He is distracted by his peeping next-door neighbor, Sybil, who soon warns him not to look, explaining that looking outside had uncertain effects on her body.
 After leaving his apartment, Sam soon finds that his neighbors who looked outside took on horrific new forms, being driven to varying degrees of insanity, many of them also exhibiting erratic, violent behavior.
-Exploring the four-story apartment building he is in, Sam eventually meets a robed man named Aster, who explains that they are part of a group of four astronomers trying to study the phenomenon outside.
+While exploring the apartment building, Sam eventually meets a robed man named Aster, who explains that he is part of a group of four astronomers trying to study the phenomenon outside.
 He elaborates that the event is the result of an extraterrestrial object passing through Earth's solar system, inexplicably causing grave changes to any living thing that observes it, directly or indirectly.
 Aster additionally informs Sam that their group is trying to study the object by gathering any physical records made on it, and that Sam should bring any he finds to the group's leader, Jasper.
 When meeting Jasper, he explains that they want to commune with the object, which they dub the Visitor, by using four physical records of its form.
 The different records Sam may potentially find or create include: a photograph, a VHS recording, a painting, and a written description of the Visitor; however, viewing any accurate depiction of the Visitor's appearance will cause Sam to transform, resulting in an instant game over.